-Over the past decade or so, consumers, particularly millennials, have a greater concern about sustainability.
+Over the past decade or so, consumers, particularly millennials, have a greater concern about sustainability, which includes eco-friendly packaging.
 Many industries have adopted greener methods of packaging their goods to meet the demand.

-Because of the challenges related to protecting products, the skincare and cosmetics industry has, to some degree, lagged in this regard, but is now doing more to rectify the situation.
+Because of the challenges related to protecting products, the skin care and cosmetics industry has, to some degree, lagged in creating sustainable packaging, but is now doing more to rectify the situation.
 It is not only good for the planet, it is good for business.
 Savvy shoppers are aligning themselves with companies in all industries that are producing eco-friendly products and using proven sustainable initiatives to the tune of a 20 percent increase in sales revenue.

 At its simplest and most basic, eco-friendly means earth-friendly—something that is ecologically beneficial or, minimally, not harmful to the environment.
 There are aspects related to environmentally friendly packaging materials.